QubesOS/qubes-doc/project-security/verifying-signatures.rst

 Once you’ve obtained the QMSK, you must verify that it’s authentic rather than a forgery.
 Anyone can create a PGP key with the name “Qubes Master Signing Key” and the short key ID ``0x36879494``, so you cannot rely on these alone.
 You also should not rely on any single website, not even over HTTPS.

 So, what *should* you do?
-One option is to use the PGP `Web of Trust <https://en.wikipedia.org/wiki/Web_of_trust>`__.
+One option is to use the PGP :wikipedia:`Web of Trust <Web_of_trust>`.
 In addition, some operating systems include the means to acquire the QMSK securely.
 For example, on Fedora, ``dnf install distribution-gpg-keys`` will get you the QMSK along with several other Qubes keys.
 On Debian, your keyring may already contain the necessary keys.

 Perhaps the most common route is to rely on the key’s fingerprint, which is a string of 40 alphanumeric characters, like this: